metal3d/bashsimplecurses/README.md

 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Fmetal3d%2Fbashsimplecurses.svg?type=shield)](https://app.fossa.io/projects/git%2Bgithub.com%2Fmetal3d%2Fbashsimplecurses?ref=badge_shield)

-"Bash simple curses" give you some basic functions to quickly create some windows on you terminal as Xterm, aterm, urxvt...
+Bash Simple Curses gives you some basic functions to quickly create windows on your terminal.

 An example is given: bashbar.
-Bashbar is a monitoring bar that you can integrate in tiling desktop (Xmonad, WMii...)
+Bashbar is a monitoring bar that you can integrate into tiling window managers.

-The goal of Bash Simple Curses is not done (not yet) to create very complete windows.
-It is only done to create some colored windows and display informations into.
+The (unfinished) goal of Bash Simple Curses is to create very complete windows.
+It is only done to create colored windows and display information into.

-To use library, you have to import library "simple_curses.sh" into you bash script:
+To use this library, you have to import "simple_curses.sh" into your bash script, like so:

 ```bash